-We have established a Disability Sciences Learning Model that allows students to acquire extensive knowledge on disabilities and disabled persons.
+(Relevant competences: Practical skills in Disability Sciences, Leading communication skills in Disability Sciences) Students have become proficient in a foreign language, such as English, related to Disability Sciences.
+(Relevant competences: Basic knowledge of Disability Sciences, Leading communication skills in Disability Sciences) Curriculum Policy For the Bachelor of Arts in Disability Sciences, we organize and implement a curriculum based on the following policies: General policy We have established a Disability Sciences Learning Model that allows students to acquire extensive knowledge on disabilities and disabled persons.
 Models are there to guide students in planning for learning and this model is considered as a basic learning model.
 Students gain an understanding of the overall philosophy and concepts underpinning Disability Sciences in relation to all fields for special needs education including disability psychology and physiology, disability social welfare, etc. Through this, they acquire basic knowledge about visual and hearing impairments, speech-language disorders, physical disabilities, health impairments, and disability related to aging, the psychology of intellectual and developmental disabilities, and behavior disabilities.
 Moreover, students acquire foundational knowledge of diverse technologies through clinical research, experiments, investigations, literature studies, etc. required to professionally and scientifically examine the aforementioned fields.

-Course Sequence Policy

-■ Year I: Students learn fundamental principles behind Disability Sciences through Introduction to Disability Sciences I and II, and visit practice sites in Introduction to Practices of Disability Sciences.
+Course Sequence Policy ■ Year I: Students learn fundamental principles behind Disability Sciences through Introduction to Disability Sciences I and II, and visit practice sites in Introduction to Practices of Disability Sciences.
 These courses will stimulate students' motivation to learn.
 Moreover, students come to understand Disability Sciences as a whole and gain knowledge in specialized fields through Lectures on Principles of Disabilities Problems, Lectures on Welfare of Persons with Disabilities, and Introduction to Special Needs Education.
 Year I and II: Students cultivate basic abilities and think about their future.
-Students acquire basic knowledge in each specialty through courses such as Special Lecture on Physiology and Pathology, Impairments and Psychology, Introduction to Education for Children with Disabilities, Social Welfare, etc. which are based on different types of disabilities.
-Students gain foundational knowledge in research methods through Psychological Statistics II and Introduction to Methods of Disability Sciences as well as Practical Training.
+Students acquire basic knowledge in each specialty through courses such as Special Lecture on Psychology, Physiology and Pathology of Children with Disabilities, Introduction to Education for Children with Disabilities, Social Welfare, etc. which are based on different types of disabilities.
+Students gain foundational knowledge in research methods through Psychological Statistics I and Introduction to Methods of Disability Sciences as well as Practical Training.
 Students think about their learning goals and career paths after graduation through courses like Introduction to Career Planning, Fieldwork in Human Sciences, etc.